vanjohnson879/frontline-cloud-doc/content/reference/user/artifact_conf/index.md

 ---
 title: "Artifact Configuration"
-description: "Learn how to configure and upload an artifact."
+description: "Learn how to configure and upload an artifact to FrontLine."
-lead: "Upload your artifact."
+lead: "Configure and upload your artifact to FrontLine."
 date: 2021-03-10T09:29:36-05:00
 lastmod: 2021-03-10T09:29:36-05:00
 weight: 10050